Celerium/PokeAPI-PowerShellWrapper/docs/site/berry/Get-PokeBerry.md

 ```

 ## DESCRIPTION
-The Get-PokeBerry cmdlet gets pokemon forms from PokeAPI
+The Get-PokeBerry cmdlet gets berries from PokeAPI

-Some Pokemon may appear in one of multiple, visually different forms.
-These differences are purely cosmetic.
-For variations within a Pokemon species,
-which do differ in more than just visuals, the
-'Pokemon' entity is used to represent such a variety.
+Berries are small fruits that can provide HP and status condition restoration,
+stat enhancement, and even damage negation when eaten by Pokemon

 ## EXAMPLES